How does this medication work? What will it do for me?

 How should I use this medication?

 Tirofiban is used in a hospital setting and is given by injection.
 A needle is inserted into a vein in the arm and the medication is injected slowly over a period of time.
-The medication is usually administered for a period of at least 48 hours for people who have had a heart attack or who have unstable angina.
+The medication is usually administered for a period 24 to 48 hours for people who have had a heart attack or who have unstable angina.
 The dose of medication required is based on a person's condition and body weight.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.